-I have been trying to get pregnant for six months but have been unable to get pregnant.
+I have been trying to get pregnant for six months without success.
 What should I do?

-For over a decade, we at InVia Fertility Specialists have focused our resources on a single mission-helping couples create their family.
+For over a decade, we at InVia Fertility Specialists have focused our resources on a single mission-helping couples create their families.
 As specialists in fertility, we are innovators and leaders, focused on the most important part of our practice - our patients.
-Call us today at 847-884-8884 or click here to schedule your consultation.
+Call us today at 847-884-8884, or click here to schedule your consultation.

 What is the success rate for in vitro fertilization at InVia Fertility Specialists?

-Our success rates are shown here.
+We publish InVia Fertility's success rates here.
 When reviewing success rates and comparing infertility treatment centers, it is important to look at the live birth rate, not just the pregnancy rate.

 I would like to help an infertile couple have a family.
 How do I donate my eggs?